jararias/gisplit/README.md

 - `climate`, to select a model version trained especifically for one of the primary Koeppen-Geiger climates (namely, `'A'`, `'B'`, `'C'`, `'D'` or `'E'`; [:mag:](https://en.wikipedia.org/wiki/K%C3%B6ppen_climate_classification)), or set to `None` to use the _all-climates_ version (default option).

 > [!TIP]
-> The benefits of using a climate-specific model versions are not clear (see the paper above).
+> The benefits of using climate-specific model versions are not clear (see the paper above).
 I recommend to use the _all-climates_ version (i.e., `climate=None`).
 In any case, use a climate-wise version only if you know the Koeppen-Geiger primary climate of your targetted location.

 #### GHI separation and required input data